I have an important confession to make that might change the way you look at me. But I don’t care. This needs to be shared.

 - Work on my bench press to the point that I could press 315 pounds for reps.

-- Trade my failed engagement into the woman of my dreams.
+- Trade my failed engagement for a woman who appreciated me for me.
 And I couldn’t be happier or more grateful.

 - Earn that teaching job.
 I flew to the school, and met with every professor possible to prove that I could teach.
 And I did.